 Blakes will continue to provide you with a confirmation of participation for your records.
 As stipulated in the above-mentioned regulation, members must preserve supporting documents attesting their completion of training activities for a period of seven years beginning on April 30 following the end of the reference period during which such activities were completed.

-This program has been accredited for 1 CPD Credit Hour with The Law Society of British Columbia.
+This program has been accredited for up to 1 CPD Credit Hour with The Law Society of British Columbia

 Blakes and Blakes Business Class communications are intended for informational purposes only and do not constitute legal advice or an opinion on any issue.
 We would be pleased to provide additional details or advice about specific situations if desired.